 The entire programme of M.Ed.Spl.Ed.
 (HI) is of 80 credits.
-Each credit isof 30 learning hours.
+Each credit is of 30 learning hours.
 The programme of M.Ed.Spl.Ed.
 (HI) comprises of Part I, Part II, Part III & Part-IV.

-- (i) Part I Theorywill be offered in semesters I, II & III and comprises of 12 theory courses: 7 Core courses (A),4 Specialization courses (B) 1 Elective course (C),totalling to 48 credits. - (ii) Part II Dissertation(D) will be offered in semester III& IV and comprises of 16 credits. - (iii) Part III Practical (E) will be offered in semester I & II and comprises of 4 skill courses having 8 credits - (iv) Part-IV Field Engagement (F)will be offered in Semesters III & IV and comprises of 2 courses having 8 credits
+- (i) Part I Theory will be offered in semesters I, II & III and comprises of 12 theory courses: 7 Core courses (A),4 Specialization courses (B) 1 skill based optional course from the course basket (C),totalling to 48 credits. - (ii) Part II Dissertation(D) will be offered in IV and comprises of 16 credits. - (iii) Part III Practical (E) will be offered in semester I & II and comprises of 4 skill courses having 8 credits - (iv) Part-IV Field Engagement (F) will be offered in Semesters III & IV and comprises of 2 courses having 8 credits